pcubillos/pyratbay/docs/api.rst

     282    000    0.000e+00 22.0000
     272    000    0.000e+00 21.0000

-.. py:function:: import_exomol_xs(filename, read_all=True, ofile=None)
+.. py:function:: import_xs(filename, source, read_all=True, ofile=None)
 .. code-block:: pycon

-    Read an ExoMol opacity cross-section file, as formated as in Chubb et al. (2020).
+    Read a cross-section opacity file from an external source.

     Parameters
     ----------
     filename: String
         The opacity pickle file to read.
+    source: String
+        The cross-section source: exomol or taurex (see note below).
     read_all: Bool
         If True, extract all contents in the file: cross-section, pressure, temperature, and wavenumber.